helixyte/everest/docs/tutorial/building.rst

    :lineno:

-3. Design the resource layer
+3. Designingbuild the resource layer

 With the entity model in place, we can  now proceed to designing the resource layer.
 The first step here is to define the marker interfaces that